ianbren/GoogleHome_Fibaro_Integration/README.md

     - a DynamoDB with one recored - the command to be executed
     - a Lambda to control access to the record
     - an AWS API to give web access for read and write
-5.  an IFTTT that'll hook the Asistant Command to the AWS API endpoint.
+5.  an IFTTT account that'll hook the Asistant Command to the AWS API endpoint.

 Flow
 - the user requests "hey google turn the lounge light on"
 - GH hooks into the IFTTT command
-- IFTTT calls the AWS API end Point with the payload requred in JSON format
+- IFTTT calls the AWS API end-point with the payload requred in JSON format
 - the Payload is written to the DynamoDB record via API and Lambda
 - The ESP8266 (ESP) polls the AWS API periodically (per second in this version) and looks for a nominated record number (myID).
 	-	when a non-zero ID is found (i.e. when a record has been posted by IFTTT) then